MarsDogeToken/MarsDoge/README.md

 ✓ In order to minimize/break major whale actions, the after pre-sale maximum transaction amount will be limited to One million MarsDoge.

-✓ Initial liquidity will be locked for 3 years on the PinkSale.
+✓ Initial liquidity will be locked forever on the PinkSale.

 ✅ Important Links